-The poisons, the untenable aspects, the imminent danger, of globalism and the multi cult is wrapped up in the newest Nike ad, narrated by Colin Kaepernick who famously took a knee during the US national anthem at American football games, starting a trend.
+The poisons, the untenable aspects, the imminent danger, of globalism and the multi-cultural cult is wrapped up in the newest Nike ad, narrated by Colin Kaepernick, who famously took a knee during the US national anthem at American football games, starting a trend.

 It’s an image that’s created, and that’s the other side of the coin.
 For as much as Nike is a whore

 A surgical separation of definitions is required here.
-The tenacity and vision of Americans and America as an outgrowth of European civilization is something I can resonate with.
+The tenacity and vision of Americans and America as an outgrowth of European civilization is one thing.
 But the globalized consumerism, the products with built-in obsolescence, and the shallow gestures of optimism, all on rampant display with a company like Nike, represent a loathsome phenomenon that unfortunately seems to be what most people think of when they think of America.

-So as always, the hypocrisy reeks, but something runs even deeper.
+As always, the hypocrisy reeks, but something here runs even deeper.
 Nike is an avatar of globalism.
 Its ads must serve the religion of diversity, its products must be quickly disposable and synthetic.